awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-rules.md

-# Listener Rules for Your Application Load Balancer<a name="listener-update-rules"></a>
+# Listener rules for your Application Load Balancer<a name="listener-update-rules"></a>

 The rules that you define for your listener determine how the load balancer routes requests to the targets in one or more target groups\.

 Each rule consists of a priority, one or more actions, and one or more conditions\.
-For more information, see [Listener Rules](load-balancer-listeners.md#listener-rules)\.
+For more information, see [Listener rules](load-balancer-listeners.md#listener-rules)\.

 **Note**
 The console displays a relative sequence number for each rule, not the rule priority\.
 You can get the priority of a rule by describing it using the AWS CLI or the Elastic Load Balancing API\.